nf-core/website/sites/docs/src/content/docs/guidelines/regulatory/overview.md

 - Requests for changes, bug reports, and enhancement suggestions can be submitted by any user or community member, ensuring transparent and open community-driven improvement.
 - Each pipeline and module follows a Pull Request (PR) template checklist, which helps contributors meet minimum submission requirements.
 - Proposed changes must include system and unit tests, which are automatically validated through the continuous integration/continuous deployment (CI/CD) framework, reducing manual testing overhead.
-- Changes to development branches require peer review, with each PR needing at least one review before merging into dev branches and at least two reviews before merging into main/master.
+- Changes to development branches require peer review, with each PR needing at least one review before merging into dev branches and at least two reviews before merging into the _main_ branch.
 - Automated tests are triggered on each PR to confirm that existing functionality remains unaffected.
 - Automated linting checks are performed on each PR, enforcing coding standards and preventing stylistic issues.
 - Direct changes to the main branch are not permitted, protecting the integrity of the production-ready code.